Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks third in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the second-best in MLB.

-- The White Sox have a 4.91 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox have a 4.95 team ERA that ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to allow 186 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow 195 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The right-hander last pitched on Monday against the Baltimore Orioles, when he threw four innings, allowing four earned runs while giving up seven hits.
+- In his most recent appearance on Saturday against the Detroit Tigers, the right-hander threw four innings, allowing eight earned runs while surrendering 12 hits.

-- In 25 games this season, the 27-year-old has put up an ERA of 5.08, with 9.2 strikeouts per nine innings.
-Opponents are batting .230 against him.
+- The 32-year-old has amassed an ERA of 3.90, with 7.7 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.